-Is there anything more precious than a newborn wrapped in a mother’s loving arms?
+Is there anything more precious than a newborn wrapped in a parent’s loving arms?
 Family members come from far and wide to see the precious little one.
-But imagine that you are a young mother with no blanket in which to wrap your baby and no family coming to celebrate his birth.
+But imagine that you are a young mother or father with no blanket in which to wrap your baby and no family coming to celebrate his birth.
 The Baby Fold wraps its arms around these at-risk new families.

 No other program offers weekly home visits to first-time parents with a range of supportive, educational, and resource links as Healthy Start.